 - La Esquina is a small market with some of the best contemporary food stalls in the city!
 Built in the style of a traditional Guatemalan market, you’re sure to find something tasty in this indoor food palace.

 - La Erre is a quaint art gallery that also hosts a variety of unique exhibitions and workshops.
-This cultural center features a gallery dedicated to the local artists of Guatemala City, as well as several interactive exhibits.
+This cultural centre features a gallery dedicated to the local artists of Guatemala City, as well as several interactive exhibits.

-Get insured for your trip to Guatemala!
+FIND OUT MOREGet insured for your trip to Guatemala!

 Make sure you get insured if you’re ever going to Guatemala – or anywhere for that matter.
-It’s a no-brainer really.
+It’s a no-brainer, really.

 ALWAYS sort out your backpacker insurance before your trip.
 There’s plenty to choose from in that department, but a good place to start is Safety Wing.